ricmac/Cybercultural/src/posts/1995-php-quietly-launches-as-a-cgi-scripts-toolset.md

 Although Lerdorf had no plans at this time to turn PHP Tools into a scripting language, he did have ambitions to extend it.
 In a 2002 book he co-authored for O’Reilly Media, [he wrote](https://www.oreilly.com/library/view/programming-php/1565926102/ch01s02.html):

 > “The announcement talks only about the tools that came with PHP, but behind the scenes the goal was to create a framework to make it easy to extend PHP and add more tools.
-The business logic for these add-ons was written in C—a simple parser picked tags out of the HTML and called the various C functions.
+The business logic for these add-ons was written in C — a simple parser picked tags out of the HTML and called the various C functions.
 It was never my plan to create a scripting language.”

 Lerdorf [later joked](https://www.infoworld.com/article/2933858/php-at-20-from-pet-project-to-powerhouse.html) that “in 1995, I thought I had unleashed a C API upon the Web.
 Obviously, that’s not what happened, or we’d all be C programmers.”